carlynorama/USDHelloWorld/SETUP.md

 ### C++ tools only

 Tested with with Python 3.11 on MacOS 13.4.1
-(Python is only used to run the build script.)
+(Python may only used to run the build script?
+TODO: Be sure.)

 ```zsh